arielj/vanilla-nested/README.md

     // e.detail.triggerdBy == the "undo" link
   })
 ```

 ## Using Webpacker
 For now, if you want to use this with webpacker, download the vanilla_nested.js file, put in inside `app/javascript` folder and import it on your `application.js` using `import '../vanilla_nested.js'`.

+## Testing

+You can run the tests following these commands:
+- cd test/VanillaNestedTests # move to the rails app dir
+- bin/setup # install bundler, gems and yarn packages
+- rails test # unit tests
+- rails test:system # system tests

 # Changes from 1.0.0 to 1.1.0